justmansam/xkcd_comics/README.md

 By that, if the client wants to read comics on tv or watch NO!

-Final Comments:
+## Final Comments:

 It was great experience overall.
 I had fun learning new ways and not being able to implement them correctly!
 Thanks for that.
 It was a cure for my ego :)

-And actually I found the solution on GitHub () but hey who does that!
+And actually I found the solution on GitHub (https://github.com/fireflyfif/shortcut-android-challenge) in the firstplace but you know.. it wouldn't be nice ;)